2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Depending on your answers, your position and motivations will be different.

-For example, suppose your goal is to **share your knowledge with the purpose of educating about Bitcoin**.
+For example, suppose your goal is to **share your knowledge to educate others about Bitcoin**.
 In that case, it is clear that **creating educational content** (such as articles, podcasts, videos, presentations, and handouts) is relevant.
 You will thus save others dozens of hours of research and work.
 This can even be taken further through **organizing workshops, presentations and conferences**.

 In parallel, if your goal is "simply" to meet other Bitcoiners to share your daily life, this can be done in a much more relaxed way; for example, over drinks.